simoneboscolo99/5K_JFS/README.md

 ### Render mode 🌄

-You can create your own images throug this mode: it reads an input file describing the scene to render and then creates the image, using ray tracing.
+You can create your own images throug this mode: it reads an input file describing the scene to render and creates the image.
 [Here][5] you can easily learn how to write an input file. <br/>
-In order to use the render mode, you can go to the `5K_JFS/5K_JFS` directory and run the following command
+In order to use the render mode, you must go to the `5K_JFS/5K_JFS` directory and run the following command

     dotnet run -- render [arguments] [options]

-The only required argument for the render command is the path of the input file describing the scene.
+The only required argument for the render command is the path of the input file.
 [Here](https://github.com/simoneboscolo99/5K_JFS/tree/readme/5K_JFS/Examples) you can take a look at some examples of input files. <br/>
-Feel free to explore all the possible options and to use the most suitable for you
+Feel free to explore all the possible options and to use the most suitable for you.
+To view all the possible options you can run

     dotnet run -- render -?

+We note the possibility to declare float variables (more than 1): if the input file already contains that variable, the latter will be overwritten with the value specified on the command line.

 All available shapes are explaind in details in the input file [tutorial][5].

+Beware that it will take a very long time to produce the image! 🕛🕒🕕🕘

 ### Demo mode 👿

-To run the application and visualize a simple image, use the following command
+Use this mode to create a simple image, quickly checking that everything is still working.
+For example, running the following command

     dotnet run -- demo [options]

+the image ... will be generated.

-To view all the possible options you can run
+To view all the possible options of the demo command you can run

     dotnet run -- demo -?

-It is also possible to vary the angle of the camera (option -a) in order to obtain an animation like the one shown.
+[comment]: <> (This is a comment, it will not be includedIt is also possible to vary the angle of the camera (option -a) in order to obtain an animation like the one shown.
 For further informations see this file.
-In order to create the animation [ffmpeg](https://ffmpeg.org) must be installed.
+In order to create the animation [ffmpeg](https://ffmpeg.org) must be installed.)

 ### Convert mode 🔄